ava-labs/subnet-evm/contracts/contracts/interfaces/staking-manager.md

 TODO: should we add a cooldown period for validator removal/readd?

+### ExitValidatorSetTx

+ExitValidatorSetTx can be used by validators to evict themselves from validation.
+The transaction direclty sent to the P-chain without requiring any subnet signatures.
+Related ACP-77 section [here](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#exitvalidatorsettx).

+Upon receiving and accepting this transaction, P-chain will mark the validator as inactive.
+This won't result into a `InvalidValidatorRegisterMessage` warp message.
+This means contract won't be able to know the validator is removed.
+The VM should handle this case in uptime tracking and stop incrementing uptime for the validator.
+The validator still can gracefully remove itself by sending a `removeValidator` request to the manager contract.
+The manager contract should handle this case as a normal removal.

 ## Uptime Based Rewards

 The manager contract should reward based on uptimes of validators.
 VMs should be able to track precise uptimes of validators.
 The manager contract should be able to query the uptime of a validator and reward based on the uptime.